nippur72/apple1-videocard-lib/README.md

 Compile your sources with the KickC compiler, the `tools/` directory contains a `build.bat` script example for Windows.

-There are three configurations you can target with the KickC compiler switches `-t target -targetdir thisrepopath/kickc`:
+There are three configurations you can target with the switches `-t target -targetdir thisrepopath/kickc` of the KickC compiler:

-- apple1
+- `apple1`
-- apple1_jukebox
+- `apple1_jukebox`
-- vic20
+- `vic20`

 #### Target "apple1"

-With this target, the compiled program will start at `$280` in the free RAM on the Apple-1 (please make sure you have enough RAM).
+With this target, the compiled program will start at `$0280` in the free RAM of the Apple-1 (please make sure you have enough RAM).

-TODO: add reference to `hexdump.js`
+(TODO: add reference to `hexdump.js`)

 #### Target "apple1_jukebox"

-This target is for expansion Cards that provide a ROM storage in the range `$4000`-`$7FFF`, as:
+This target is for expansion cards that provide a ROM storage in the range `$4000`-`$7FFF`, as:
 - the "CodeTank" EEPROM daughterboard of the "Apple-1 Graphic Card"
 - "Juke-Box Card" FLASH

 In this target configuration, the program is split into two segments:
-- the "Code" that resides in ROM at `$4000`
+- the `Code` that resides in ROM at `$4000`
-- the "Data" that resides in RAM at `$0280`
+- the `Data` that resides in RAM at `$0280`

-(this because the program needs to change the "Data").
+The split is required because the program needs to write on the `Data` segment (e.g. when changing the value of a variable).

-The only issue is that the "Data" segment needs to be initialized with the startup values (for example, the value that a global `int` variable takes before it's used).
+The only issue is that the "Data" segment needs to be initialized with the correct startup values (for example, the value that a global `int` variable takes before it's used).

 The "Data" initialization needs to be done manually in the C program by explicitly calling `apple1_eprom_init()` in `main()`.
 The function